1.25 L To Ml

 • Micro (µ): 1/1,000,000 of the base unit

 Understanding these prefixes empowers you to convert between various units within the metric system with ease.
-For example, you can similarly convert liters to kiloliters, milliliters to centiliters, and so on, always remembering that the conversions are based on powers of 10.
+To give you an idea, you can similarly convert liters to kiloliters, milliliters to centiliters, and so on, always remembering that the conversions are based on powers of 10.

 Common Questions and Misconceptions